Big Brother: Over the Top: Broadcasts

 There was no television coverage for this season; instead, it would be completely streamed online at CBS All Access.
 There were weekday replays that would be scheduled to transmit on Mondays, Tuesdays, Thursdays and Fridays at 10:00pm ET/7:00pm PT that summarized the events of the previous day in the House.
 On Wednesdays starting at 10:00pm ET/7:00pm PT, there was a weekly recap episode followed by the live eviction with the Head of Household competition shortly after the eviction.
 On Thursdays, Julie had a live Q&A with the HouseGuests and interview the recently evicted HouseGuest.
 Special episodes aired on Tuesdays and Fridays at 10:30pm ET/7:30pm PT after the weekday replay where viewers can watch live diary room sessions.
 Have Nots for the week were shown on Saturdays at 4:00pm ET/1:00pm PT with the weekly safety ceremonies shown on Saturdays and Sundays at 10:00pm ET/7:00pm PT with the weekly nominations revealed live on Sundays.

 While the live Internet feeds did not have any scheduled blackouts, slanderous statements and singing of copyrighted music would be blocked for legal reasons.
 For the first time in the history of the program the HouseGuests entered the house one by one live on the Internet feeds after host Julie Chen introduced the audience to the program and short introductory videos were shown.

 Format

 The format of this season varied slightly from previous seasons that have aired on CBS.
 The contestants referred to as "HouseGuests" are sequestered in the Big Brother House with no contact to or from the outside world.
-Each week, the HouseGuests take part in several compulsory challenges that determine who will win food, luxuries and power in the house.
-At the start of each week, the HouseGuests compete in the Head of Household (HoH) competition.
-The winner of the HoH competition is immune from eviction and will select two HouseGuests to be nominated for eviction.
+Each week, the HouseGuests take part in several challenges that determine who will win food, luxuries and power in the house.